YuliyaValova/DataEngineer_SparkPractice/README.md

     ![image](https://user-images.githubusercontent.com/73712980/163964187-d6451539-554f-4575-b728-88d28b14e2a4.png)

 3) Save the data in CSV format to Cloud Object Storage or locally at the specified path.
+4) A more detailed description of the methods is located in the code of the corresponding interfaces.

 # To run this app you need:
 <br>